glacials/splits-io/README.md

 [favicon-config]: config/favicon.json

 ### Theme
-Splits.io runs [Bootstrap 4][bootstrap] on a paid theme called [Dashboard][dashboard].
-Its license does not allow its unminified source to be included in this repository; for posterity there are three modifications we make to the source before producing the included final build.
-This is within the terms of the license.

-- In `/v4/scss/variables.scss`:
-	- Change `$theme-colors[primary]` to `#489BE7`
-	- Change `$theme-colors[success]` to `#6EE588`
-	- Change `$theme-colors[warning]` to `#F5BA46`

-These new colors match those in the Splits.io logo.
+Splits.io runs vanilla [Bootstrap 4][bootstrap].
+Historically we used one of a few themes to give it some additional distinction and a professionally tailored dark mode, but we decided to switch to vanilla with out own dark mode after several bad experiences with those themes slowly falling more and more out of date from mainline Bootstrap.

 [bootstrap]: https://getbootstrap.com/
 [dashboard]: https://themes.getbootstrap.com/product/dashboard/

 ## Responsible Disclosure
-If you find a security vulnerability in Splits.io, please email it to security@splits.io, as posting the vulnerability in public may allow malicious people to use it before it's able to be fixed.
+If you find a security vulnerability in Splits.io, please email it privately to security@splits.io, as posting the vulnerability in public may allow malicious people to use it before it can be fixed.
+We take security matters very seriously and respond quickly to disclosures.

 ## Library Information
 ### LiveSplit Core